Tejaswin Shankar

-Tejaswin Shankar (born 21 December 1998) is an Indian athlete who competes in the high jump event.
-He holds the high jump national record of 2.29 metres set in April 2018.
+Tejaswin Shankar (born 21 December 1998) is an Indian track and field athlete, who competes in decathlon and formerly specialized in high jump.
+Shankar made history by winning India's first-ever high jump medal at the Commonwealth Games, clinching bronze at the 2022 edition.
+After switching to decathlon, he won a silver medal at the 2022 Asian Games and went on to claim a silver and a bronze medal at the Asian Championships in 2025 and 2023 respectively.
+He was also the NCAA Division I Champion in high jump in 2018 and 2022, making him one of the most successful Indian athletes in collegiate athletics.

 Early and personal life

-Shankar was born on 21 December 1998 in Delhi into a Tamil family.
-He hails from Saket in South Delhi.
+Shankar was born on 21 December 1998 in Saket, New Delhi into a Tamil Brahmin family.
 He studied at the Sardar Patel Vidyalaya in New Delhi, where he played cricket until eighth grade before his physical education teacher suggested he switch to high jump.
 He soon started winning medals at inter-school athletics meets.
 His father Harishankar, a lawyer, died of blood cancer in 2014.

-Shankar received a four-year athletics scholarship to the Kansas State University in 2017 where he studied business administration.
-In what is perceived as an unconventional career choice for an active athlete, he has a corporate career in the US, where he works for Deloitte.
+Shankar received a four-year athletics scholarship to the Kansas State University in 2017 where he studied accounting and finance.
+In what is considered an unconventional move for an active athlete, he briefly pursued a corporate career in the United States, working with Deloitte.
+However, he eventually quit the corporate world to focus on being a "full-time athlete".

+Shankar married former Indian sprinter Siddhi Hiray in a private ceremony in November 2024.
+The couple had been in a long-term relationship and are also business partners.
+In 2024, they co-founded King's Sports Group, an initiative aimed at helping talented Indian student-athletes secure sports scholarships and opportunities in the U.S. collegiate system.